Nottingham Eastcroft

 Nottingham Eastcroft is a light maintenance depot located in Nottingham, Nottinghamshire, England.
 The carriage sidings are located near Nottingham station and are situated alongside the former Midland Railway line to Lincoln.

+There has been a carriage shed on the site since at least 1899.
+On 8 May 1941 the Eastcroft carriage shed was hit by a bomb, completely wrecking it.